Livian1107/blog-jekyll/_posts/2021-02-17-negotiation-how-to-split-the-wine-bill.markdown

 I strongly recommend it as the [Barry Nalebuff](https://som.yale.edu/faculty/barry-nalebuff) is a **fantastic** lecturer and course is highly interactive. :+1:

 The course will help you to become a better negotiator by developing a **framework** to analyze and shape negotiations.
-The framework will allow us to make principled arguments to convince the counter party.
-Moreover, the framework could allow us to see beneath the surface of apparent conflicts to uncover the underlying interests and benefits.
+The framework will allow you to make principled arguments to convince the counter party.
+Moreover, the framework could allow you to see beneath the surface of apparent conflicts to uncover the underlying interests and benefits.

 Before I share the notes of the framework, let's get started with a sip of wine. :clinking_glasses: